 In short, a POS helps you operate smartly and keep costs in check, which is why choosing the right system is essential for your business.

-This additional software – called third-party integrations or third-party applications – acts as a bridge between tools you already use (e.g. accounting software) or introduces new tools that help automate tasks for a more efficient use of your time.
-Goodbye manual data entry!
+This additional software – called third-party integrations or third-party applications – acts as a bridge between tools you already use (e.g. accounting software) or introduces new tools (e.g online ordering aggregators) that help automate tasks for a more efficient use of your time – goodbye manual data entry!

-This article will help you better understand what integrations you need and exactly how they can help your restaurant.
+This article will help you better understand what integrations you need and exactly how each POS integration can help you run your restaurant.

-A third-party integration is a separate tool designed to seamlessly connect with your POS system, extending the core functionality of your system.
+A third-party POS integration is a software program designed to seamlessly connect with your current restaurant POS system, extending the core functionality of your system.

 When you add these integrations to your POS, you build a full restaurant management system that controls all the different parts of your business from one place.

 That central hub (your POS) collects and shares data between your different integrations, so you can complete different business functions.
-Think daily sales totals pulled directly from your POS into your accounting ledger.
+For example, daily sales totals are pulled directly from your POS into your accounting ledger by an accounting integration.
 This means you don’t have to do any manual data entry – three cheers for that!